dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

     >
     > These aren't supported when authenticating with Apple Setup Assistant.

-6. Choose **Device Management Settings** and select whether or not you want devices using this profile to be supervised.
+6. Choose **Device Management Settings** and choose if you want devices using this profile to be supervised.
     **Supervised** devices give you more management options and disabled Activation Lock by default.
 Microsoft recommends using DEP as the mechanism for enabling supervised mode, especially for organizations that are deploying large numbers of iOS devices.

     Users are notified that their devices are supervised in two ways: